srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

 ## Lab overview

+Storage account is a resource that acts as a container that groups all the data services from Azure storage (Azure blobs, Azure files, Azure Queues, and Azure Tables).
+This helps us manage all of them as a group.

 In this walkthrough, we will create a storage account, then work with blob storage files.

 ## Lab objectives